Afro-Cubans: Afro-Cuban descendants in Africa

-Angola also has communities of Afro-Cubans, Amparos.
-They are descendants of Afro-Cuban soldiers brought to the country in 1975 as a result of the Cuban involvement in the Cold War.
-Fidel Castro deployed thousands of troops to the country during the Angolan Civil War.
-As a result of this era, there exists a small Spanish-speaking community in Angola of Afro-Cubans numbering about 100,000.
+Angola has had more recent immigrant communities of Afro-Cubans, known as Amparos.
+They are descendants of Afro-Cuban soldiers who were transported to serve as military in the country in 1975 as a result of Cuban involvement in the Cold War.
+Cuba's Prime Minister, Fidel Castro, deployed thousands of troops to the country during the Angolan Civil War to support a faction of society.
+As a result of this era, a small Spanish-speaking community formed in Angola of Afro-Cubans; they number about 100,000 persons.